ESIPFed/esiphub-dev/pangeo_management.md

 ```
 helm list
 ```
-to see what helm chart version `esip-dev-pangeo` is using:
+to see what helm chart version `esip-pangeo` is using:
 ```
 $helm list